kevinsbello/kevinsbello.github.io/index.md

 ### News

 <div class='news' markdown='1'>
-- 04/24: One papar accepted to UAI.
+- 04/24: One paper accepted to UAI.
 - 09/23: Two papers accepted to NeurIPS.
 - 09/23: Giving a talk on Oct.
 17 about recent advances in continuous structure learning at the [INFORMS Annual Meeting](https://www.abstractsonline.com/pp8/#!/10856/session/517){:target="_blank"}.
 - 09/23: Presenting [iSCAN][iscan]{:target="_blank"} at the [Bay Area Machine Learning Symposium (BayLearn)][baylearn]{:target="_blank"} on Oct.
 19.